sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 ```

 and after that add the route configuration to your newly created page:
-(In this example we created social media page so '/socialmedia' would
+(In this example we created a social media page so '/socialmedia' would
 work well as a path.)

 ```javascript